 His own athletic highlights came in the marathon.
 Lydiard won the national marathon title in 1953 and 1955 and placed 13th at the Auckland Empire Games in 1950.

 As a coach, his earliest success came with Murray Halberg.
-The first New Zealander to break the four-minute mile, from 1958 to 1962 Halberg was virtually unbeatable between 2 miles and 5,000 metres, winning two Commonwealth titles and breaking two world records.
+The first New Zealander to break the four-minute mile barrier, from 1958 to 1962 Halberg was virtually unbeatable between 2 miles and 5000 m, winning two Commonwealth titles and breaking two world records.

 Lydiard’s greatest training triumphs came at the 1960 Rome Olympics.
-First the 800 metres was won by a near-unknown 21-year-old, Peter Snell; then Halberg won the 5000 metres by sprinting with three laps to go.
+First the 800 m was won by a near-unknown 21-year-old, Peter Snell; then Halberg won the 5000 m by sprinting with three laps to go.
 A few days later, Barry Magee came third in a world-best marathon.

 Perhaps most significantly, Arthur Lydiard is seen as being responsible for the popularity of jogging for health and fitness.
 American running experts called him the distance coach of the 20th century, and the individual who had most influenced running in the second half of the century.